Geodata Selection and Queries#

 A query based on specific Attributes can be done utilizing the Select Features by Expression tool available under in the project toolbar and the attribute table (alternative: Edit > Select > Select Features by Expression).

-1. In the tool interface expand Fields and Values in the right hand panel
+1. In the tool interface, expand Fields and Values in the right hand panel

-2. Choose the field you want to base your selection on by double clicking it (it now should appear in the expression panel on the left hand side)
+2. Choose the field you want to base your selection on by double clicking it (it should now appear in the expression panel on the left-hand side)

 Tip